Nearly three decades ago‚ there were roughly 18‚000 different federally-insured financial institutions operating within the U.S.

 She joined a class action lawsuit against Wells Fargo‚ which agreed as part of a settlement to modify the loans of those involved.
 However‚ the bank foreclosed on Kilgore’s property before that happened.
 To date‚ it’s only modified about a third of those involved in that class action case.

 Being evicted from her home meant Kilgore didn’t have a permanent address‚ so she wasn’t eligible to receive the Medicare subsidies she needed to pay for the electricity needed to run the medical equipment she’d been prescribed for her newly-diagnosed chronic obstructive pulmonary disease.

 She stayed here and there with friends‚ but mostly‚ she lived in her vehicle.
 It was a hard life for someone so sick.
 She died just six months later.

 Wells Fargo is one of those banks considered “too big to jail‚” in spite of such egregious actions.
 The continued reduction of the number of banks only ensures that those left standing will be even more difficult to challenge.
 Having an attorney who can offer aggressive protection of your interests is of the utmost importance in these cases.

-If you are contemplating bankruptcy or foreclosure in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are contemplating bankruptcy or foreclosure in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (818) 446-1334.